-- To improve the health of pupils, staff and the whole school community by influencing their eating habits through increasing knowledge and awareness of food issues including what constitutes a healthy diet. - To ensure pupils are well nourished at school and that every pupil has access to safe, tasty, nutritious food and a pure, easily available water supply during the school day.
+- To improve the health of pupils, staff and the whole school community by influencing their eating habits through increasing knowledge and awareness of food issues including what constitutes a healthy diet. - To ensure pupils are well nourished at school by checking the food they bring to school every day, making sure that food that can affect concentration in class are not given in the morning.